neurosnap/robodux/README.md

 dependencies and re-exports them.
 This is certainly welcome for many developers, however, `robodux` isn't trying to supersede `redux`.
-Instead, the goal of `robodux` is to be an addition to `redux` in a non-intrusive manner and to build scalable applications using a wealth of knowledge and experience.
-`redux-toolkit` still recommends `redux-thunk` for most applications, which based on our experience, is a poor choice for managing side-effects in a `redux` application.
+Instead, the goal of `robodux` is to be an addition to `redux` in a non-intrusive manner and to build scalable applications by using a set of repeatable functions that store commonly used data structures in `redux`. `redux-toolkit` still recommends `redux-thunk` for most applications which is a poor choice for managing side-effects in a `redux` application and should only be used for very simple applications.

 Redux wants reducers to be the star of the application.
-This library de-emphasizes `redux` and heavily emphasizes `redux-saga`.
+This library de-emphasizes `redux` and heavily emphasizes side-effect libraries like `redux-saga`.

 ## Usage

 ## mapSlice

+If we think of the redux store as a database then a reducer can be thought of as a table.
+The most similar data structure to a table is a json object where the keys are ids and the values are json objects.
+We have created a slice helper that creates some very common actions that manage that table.

+params: { name, initialState, extraReducers }

 ```js
 import { mapSlice } from 'robodux';